 Now through April 22 visitors can take a free tour guided by rosarian docents of the Rose Garden at Mesa Community College.
 This rose garden is the Desert Southwest’s largest and hosts nearly 9000 rose bushes!

 Support local artists

-Have fun supporting local artists and seeing their creations at the Mesa Arts & Craft Festival (MACFest)—admission is free and there is live entertainment!
+Have fun supporting local artists and seeing their creations at the Downtown Mesa Festival of the Arts (formerly MACFest) — admission is free and there is live entertainment!
 Food and artist pieces will be available for purchase.
 There are three dates left: March 18, April 1 and April 15.

 Take a scenic drive

 Visitors will want to set time aside to take a drive on the Apache Trail—you won’t want to miss out on the stunning canyons, geologic formations, desert flora and lake views that are visible on this drive.
 Tip: Go in March to see the beautiful wildflowers that have bloomed!

 The Mesa Contemporary Arts Museum at Mesa Arts Center holds five galleries that are always changing to showcase the art of emerging and internationally recognized contemporary artists.
 Admission is always free and the exhibits are always visually stunning!

 Before you hit up Mesa Riverview to dine and shop, you can tire out the little ones by taking them over to Mesa Riverview Park to play.
 There is a 50-foot tall climbing tower, 60-foot long caterpillar mesh rope climbing structure and two playgrounds to keep the kids busy!
 Parents can sit in the shaded picnic areas or hang out by the Urban Fishing Lake!

 BYO(Board, kayak, canoe) to the Salt River